RolandWarburton/knowledge/programming/Javascript/React HOCs.md

 //                   The returned components props \
 function withQuery(Component: React.ComponentType<HocProps>) {
-  // then we return that component with some component logic
+  // We return a component with some component logic
-  // we need to take some props, in this case a path return function WithQuery(props: Props) {                  // -+
+  // The component needs to take some props, in this case a path return function WithQuery(props: Props) {                     // -+
-    const { path } = props
+    const { path } = props                                      //  |
-    // example query that all our components that implement     // -+-> const doQuery = () => {result: 'hi'}                        //  | this component is
+    // example query that all our components that implement     //  +-> const doQuery = () => {result: 'hi'}                        //  | this component is
     // return the passed in component with its props (HocProps) //  | returned from the HOC return <Component path={path} query={doQuery} />;           //  | with its {query} function